 When you’re selling a business, information is power.
 And the less that gets out, the better.

-- Use a Secure Virtual Data Room: Ditch the dusty file cabinets and unsecured email chains.
-Today’s savvy sellers use virtual data rooms—online fortresses where potential buyers can peek at documents, but only under your watchful eye.
+- Use a Secure Virtual Data Room: Say goodbye to dusty file cabinets and unsecured email chains.
+Today’s savvy sellers utilize virtual data rooms—online fortresses where potential buyers can view documents, but only under your watchful eye.
 Think of multi-factor authentication, watermarks, and audit trails that track every click.
-It’s like having your own digital security team.
+It’s like having your digital security team.

 - Implement Staged Disclosures: Imagine you’re telling a story.
 You wouldn’t reveal the ending in chapter one, would you?
 The same goes for your business data.
 Start with high-level financials, maybe a teaser about growth potential.
-As trust builds, you can unveil the juicier details.
+As trust builds, you can reveal the more detailed aspects.

-- Redact as Needed: This is the art of strategic omission.
-Client names, profit margins, and secret processes can all be obscured or left out until you’re deep in serious negotiations.
+- Redact as appropriate: Redacting is the art of strategic omission.
+Client names, profit margins, and proprietary processes should be withheld until you’re deep in serious negotiations.
+It may even be appropriate only to disclose after the sale closes.

-- Consult an IT Expert: In California’s tech-driven landscape, cybersecurity is non-negotiable.
-Get an IT pro to assess your systems, from data encryption to legal disclaimers.
-They’ll help you lock down your digital assets and keep those prying eyes out.
+- Consult an IT Expert: In California’s tech-driven landscape, cybersecurity is a non-negotiable priority.
+Hire an IT professional to evaluate your systems, from data encryption to legal disclaimers.
+They’ll help you secure your digital assets and keep prying eyes out.

 This phase is all about being the gatekeeper of your business’s secrets.
 Control the flow of information, and you’ll protect your interests and signal buyers that you’re a pro.